 Links are another top SEO ranking factor, so make sure to optimise your Anchor Text — which is the clickable text that highlights in a hyperlink.

 Note: Be careful not to use the exact Anchor Text for internal and external links within your content.
 Google could penalise your website and reduce your search ranking.

 To learn how you can add links to your content, refer to this guide:

 Photos are also indexed or catalogued by search engines.
 With this, your site photos add another way for searchers to find your content.

 You can add keywords to your images by adding an Alt Text or alternative text.
 The Alt Text informs search engines of the nature or contents of your photo and boosts your SEO.
 The Alt Text also appears when photos are unable to load due to a slow internet connection.

 To add keywords to photos in your Sitebeat website, follow these steps:

 - Log In to access the Sitebeat dashboard.

-- Under My Sites, click the Edit Site option on the website you wish to manage.
+- Under My Sites, click the Edit Site option on the website that you wish to manage.

 - Click on an existing photo on your website to display the editing options above it, and then click the [>] Arrow Icon to view all options.

 - Click the Alt Text Icon.